-Ringkjøbing's a3 standalone BCA reflects its (1) still strong capitalisation following the recent merger with Nordjyske Bank A/S (Nordjyske), with a 15.0% reported common equity Tier 1 (CET1) ratio as of end-2018 and a 14.5% shareholders' equity-to-total assets ratio; (2) high, albeit reduced profitability following the merger; and (3) solid funding profile, reflecting ample deposits and low reliance on market funding.
-However, the bank's BCA is constrained by elevated asset risks from a somewhat concentrated loan book by geography and industry.
-Problem loans increased as a result of the merger, but conversely, borrower concentrations declined.
+Ringkjøbing's a3 standalone BCA reflects its (1) strong capitalisation following the recent merger with Nordjyske Bank A/S (Nordjyske), with a 13.8% reported Common Equity Tier 1 (CET1) ratio as of end-June 2019 and a 13.8% shareholders' equity-to-total assets ratio; (2) high profitability and improving efficiency following the merger; and (3) solid funding profile, reflecting ample deposits and low reliance on market funding.
+However, the bank's BCA is constrained by elevated asset risks from a loan book which is somewhat concentrated by geography, industry and single borrowers, while problem loans increased as a result of the merger.